DebdootManna/DebdootManna/README.md

 ## 🧪 Current Experiments

-- Building the **coolest free MetaMask alternative** in town (move over, Web3 wizards)
+- Building the **coolest free AI Applications** in town (becoming an AI wizard)
 - Taming the **Jetson Nano** and **Raspberry Pi Pico 5** into doing *smart stuff*
 - Syncing GitHub ↔ GitLab like a ninja with no prior knowledge
+- Flashing everyone's **secrets** through simple tools.
-- Creating **ping pong games** to secretly teach Python to humans and bots alike
+- Creating **overrated games** like the memory game and stuff to secretly teach "fun" to humans and bots alike

 ---